 Watch for exciting details about our Learning the Game Development Camp.
 Registration will open on Monday October 26 and camps will begin on Friday November 13.
 We will be offering two 5-8 year old sessions plus a 9-12 year old session for players who desire to learn the skills of baseball.

 Who instructs at the Camps?

 Coach Todd Hubka and his staff will lead participants on a great experience learning the game of baseball.
 Coach Hubka has been at PBA for 25 years, first as an assistant, and for the past 10 years as the Head Coach.
 He has also led the Lethbridge Bulls in the past for 6 seasons and has also coached his two boys as they came through the Little League system, leading them to several National Championships, winning two and competing at the World Series those years.

-Coach Chance Wheatley has been the Head JV Coach for the past two seasons as well as an assistant with the Bulls.
+Coach Chance Wheatley has been the Head JV Coach for the past two seasons as well as a Head coach with the Bulls.

 New to PBA this year are two outstanding pitching coaches.
 Coach Dustin Mollekan brings knowledge from a great playing career that including professional baseball including with the Detroit Tigers as well as Team Canada experience.